symbiotejs/docsite/md/Lifecycle.md

   }

   initCallback() {
-    // CUSTOM: Element is connected to DOM.
+    // CUSTOM: Element is connected to the DOM and initiated.
 Unlike a "connectedCallback" would be called only once.
 Data context is available.
   }

   disconnectedCallback() {